Financing an Investment Property: Creative Solutions for High-Velocity Deals

 The 90-Day Investor Lead Engine

 Layer paid traffic only after your hub is live.
-Use Retargeting, Contextual and Digital Advertising to stay in front of visitors who read the finance pages but do not fill out the form on the first pass.
+Use Digital Retargeting to stay in front of visitors who read the finance pages but do not fill out the form on the first pass.
+Mix in live touches like an investor coffee or mini deal review night, using the follow-up structure from Client Events for Real Estate Agents: Plans, Budgets, and Follow-Up That Earn Referrals.

 ROI-First Content That Converts Investor Brains